Project

 Actions #4

-Updated by Ian Epperson about 11 years ago
+Updated by Ian Epperson over 11 years ago

 I have a love/hate relationship with plugins for this very same reason - they seem to be the biggest stumbling blocks to upgrading.
 Each plugin developer gets to dictate exactly one version of some library, which may conflict the version another plugin developer decided to use.
 I've had plugins that look interesting but I can't get to install due to these conflicts.